 First, the instructions for converting documents of all sorts to suitable formats will often start with the words, "It all depends."
 In fact, the process will be slightly different for owners of Amazon Kindles than it will be for Barnes & Noble's Nook devices.
 It will be different still for anyone with an Apple iPad or an Android tablet computer.
 However, there are some common procedures that will be covered here, and at the end of the article I will give specific instructions for some of the more common handheld devices.

-Copying an existing document or book will require two steps:
+Converting an existing document or book to an ebook will require two steps:

 - Converting the original file into a format that the ebook reader or tablet computer can use.